Frequently Asked Questions for Trainees

 To be eligible to access support through the SuppoRTT Scheme, trainees must either have a national training number (NTN) or be a trainee on a recognised training scheme (such as Foundation Trainees).

-We are currently unable to offer support to Trust Grade Doctors, Public Health and Dental Trainees, however the principles of SuppoRTT are being widely followed across Trusts in the East Midlands so you may be able to access similar benefits of the scheme via your Trust.
+We are currently unable to offer support to Trust Grade Doctors, however the principles of SuppoRTT are being widely followed across Trusts in the East Midlands so you may be able to access similar benefits of the scheme via your Trust.

 As soon as you know you want to take time out, make an appointment with your Educational Supervisor (or TPD or GP Programme Manager for GP Trainees) to discuss your circumstances with them.
 This discussion should take place ASAP and ideally no less than three months in advance of your out of programme date (where appropriate).